 Pricing: Limited free plan, paid plans start at $9.99/month

-When it comes to contact list management, Mailchimp offers great segmentation options that let you combine up to five different conditional relationships.
-What’s more, the platform gives you access to insights to find specific audience subsets and deliver more personalized messages.
+When it comes to email list management, Mailchimp offers great segmentation options that let you combine up to five different conditional relationships.
+What’s more, the platform gives you access to insights to find specific audience subsets and deliver more personalized emails.

 Mailchimp’s segments utilize demographic and behavioral data to group your subscriber list better.
 To give you a hand, the email service also has some pre-built segments you can instantly use.

 The tool’s popularity makes it a great email list solution.
 Nevertheless, you should know that Mailchimp’s lists are siloed and, therefore, collective management isn’t possible, unlike other popular Mailchimp alternatives.

 Pricing: 14-day trial, paid plans start at $15/month